mckennapsean/dissertation/content/02-background.md

 design models outlined in textbooks [@Ware2010; @Shneiderman2004] and research papers [@Munzner2014; @Sedlmair2012b] utilize high-level terminology that is often theory-based and less actionable out of context.
-Simplifying such terminology and focusing on comprehensive aspects [@Kindlmann2016] can aid students to understand and apply concepts more readily.
+Simplifying such terminology and focusing on comprehensive aspects [@Kindlmann2016] help students understand and apply concepts more readily.
 Furthermore, steps for the ideation process have been outlined by the five design-sheet methodology with worksheets shown in [@fig:design-sheets] [@Roberts2015], but broader steps beyond just ideation would be beneficial for visualization design pedagogy.
 The design activity framework and worksheets provide such a step-by-step description that increases not only its achievability but actionability as a visualization design process model.

 ![